montahaee/montahaee.github.io/README.md

 Now browse to http://localhost:4000

+## Deployment

+After making changes locally:

+1. Commit your changes: `git commit -am 'Add some feature'`
+2. Push to the branch: `git push origin main`
+3. The website will be automatically deployed via GitHub Pages

+To set the source for GitHub Pages, go to your repository settings, find the "Pages" section, and select the branch you want to use as your publishing source.

+If you encounter an error like `Error: Liquid syntax error: Unknown tag 'translate_file'`, you can fix it by going to your repository settings, setting the GitHub Pages source to "None", making a small change and pushing your code again.
+This would trigger a build and it should succeed this time.

 ## Contributing

-I welcome contributions, issues and feature requests.
+I welcome contributions, issues, and feature requests.
 Feel free to check issues page if you want to contribute.

 ## License